 We're open four days a week and we deliver parcels to anyone who can't make it down in person, on request.
 You can get in touch by emailing us at firstname.lastname@example.org or messaging us via Facebook.

-We operate a free membership system for accessing the Larder.
-It doesn't matter where you live - all are welcome.
+Membership to the Larder is free, and it doesn't matter where you live - all are welcome.
 Our community fridges and freezers are accessible 24/7 to our members and you'll receive the code for the keypad when you sign up.

 The Pantry cabin is open at the following times: